FAQ

 • Our community operates on a decentralized model, refraining from providing internal services, as we trust in the initiative and capabilities of our members.
 Consequently, post the initial development phase, no central authority wielding a monopoly will exist within the community.
 Notably, residents will not be subject to any annual fees for their continued residency.

 • It is imperative to underscore that the success of this endeavor is heavily reliant on the active involvement of our community members.
-The project hinges on collective participation rather than relying on a cadre of investors anticipating substantial returns at the expense of residents.
+The project hinges on collective and individual participation rather than relying on a cadre of investors anticipating substantial returns at the expense of residents.

 Our emphasis is on: